section-engineering-education/engineering-education/articles/public-key-cryptography-in-js/index.md

 From above:

-1. Viktoria gets her shared key.
+1. We get Viktoria's shared key.
-1. Viktoria decodes her message using: ciphertext, one-time code, and her shared key.
+1. We decode Viktoria's message using: the ciphertext, one-time code, and her shared key.
-1. Encode the message to `UTF8` so that it can be human-readable.
+1. We encode the message to `UTF8` so that it can be human-readable.

 ### Maintaining Public keys